Squeezed states of light: Generation

 Squeezed light is produced by means of nonlinear optics.
 The most successful method uses degenerate type I optical-parametric down-conversion (also called optical-parametric amplification) inside an optical resonator.
 To squeeze modulation states with respect to a carrier field at optical frequency $\nu$, a bright pump field at twice the optical frequency is focussed into a nonlinear crystal that is placed between two or more mirrors forming an optical resonator.
 It is not necessary to inject light at frequency $\nu$.
 (Such light, however, is required for detecting the (squeezed) modulation states).
 The crystal material needs to have a nonlinear susceptibility and needs to be highly transparent for both optical frequencies used.
 Typical materials are lithium niobate (LiNbO3) and (periodically poled) potassium titanyl phosphate (KTP).
 Due to the nonlinear susceptibility of the pumped crystal material, the electric field at frequency $\nu$ is amplified and deamplified, depending on the relative phase to the pump light.
 At the pump's electric field maxima, the electric field at frequency $\nu$ is amplified.
 At the pump's electric field minima, the electric field at frequency $\nu$ is squeezed.
 This way, the vacuum state (Fig. 1e) is transferred to a squeezed vacuum state (Fig. 1d).
 A displaced coherent state (Fig. 1a) is transferred to a phase squeezed state (Fig. 1b) or to an amplitude squeezed state (Fig. 1c), depending on the relative phase between coherent input field and pump field.
 A graphical description of these processes can be found in.
+Moreover, ultrafast squeezed light pulses have been demonstrated through a degenerate four-wave mixing nonlinear process.

 The existence of a resonator for the field at $\nu$ is essential.
 The task of the resonator is shown in Fig. 6.
 The left resonator mirror has a typical reflectivity of about $r^2_1=90\%$.
 Correspondingly $\sqrt{0.9}$ of the electric field that (continuously) enters from the left gets reflected.
 The remaining part is transmitted and resonates between the two mirrors.
 Due to the resonance, the electric field inside the resonator gets enhanced (even without any medium inside). $10\%$ of the steady-state light power inside the resonator gets transmitted towards the left and interferes with the beam that was retro-reflected directly.
 For an empty loss-less resonator, 100% of the light power would eventually propagate towards the left, obeying energy conservation.